goosst/WaterLevelDetection/README.md

 -- in the Wemos a feedback loop (PI controller) adjusts the duty ratio of the mosfet, this guarantees a constant voltage over temperature etc. and doesn't require a consistent input supply voltage.
 - Pin D8 of the WEMOS has to be used to generate the PWM signal for the dc-converter, when going to deepsleep this pin is inherently pulled down and the converter stops switching safely

+A prototype pcb was created for it (with an additional -in the end unused- current sensor), but the complexity is not very high to just solder it on a board ... .

 ### Current measurement
 Typical breakout boards using the INA219, come together with a 0.1 Ohm shunt resistor.
 Only 4-20 mA is produced by the sensor, this means the voltage measured over the shunt would only be 0.4-2 mV which is basically noise ... .